Moment Variable ND Filters. A Hands-On Test And Review

 20200406 133702 rotated

-The filter frame is built from aerospace-grade aluminum lightweight.
+The filter frame is built from lightweight aerospace-grade aluminum.
 No doubt the filters are high-quality and rugged.

-The edges on the filter frames have a knurled grip texture for more control and easy removal that works fine.
+The edges on the filter frames have a knurled grip texture that provides more control and easy removal, and it works fine.

-I would have preferred a lever though because I find it easier to work with.
+I would have preferred a lever because I find it easier to work with.
 But that’s a matter of taste.
-Plus levers have a tendency to break during transport if you aren’t careful.
+Plus, levers tend to break during transport if you aren’t careful.

-On the side of the frames, you find laser-etched graphics that should allow you to see which stop you’re shooting from behind the viewfinder.
+You find laser-etched graphics on the side of the frames that should allow you to see which stop you’re shooting from behind the viewfinder.

 However, I had trouble getting the stops to show on top of my lens.
-The worse filter was the ND4-ND32 where the engravings ended up at the bottom of my lens.
+The worst filter was the ND4-ND32, where the engravings ended up at the bottom of my lens.

-The ND64-ND512 filter engravings sat somewhere between the right side of and near the top of the lens – and that was using the exact same lens and step-up ring.
+The ND64-ND512 filter engravings were located somewhere between the right side and near the top of the lens, using the same lens and step-up ring.

 20200406 141438 rotated